droonga/droonga.org/tutorial/plugin-development/input-output/index.md

 ~~~

 Note that `count` is still `2` because `limit` does not affect `count`.
 See [search][] for details of `search` command.

+### Defining original command

+TODO: write steps to create a new command "starbucks" and accept simple query

 ## OutputAdapter